Why, hello there! This post might contain affiliate links, which means I earn a commission (at no extra cost to you!) if you purchase from them.

 We discovered this small eatery based on a recommendation from a friend, and are so glad that we did!

-Just a couple of doors down from Eventide, Duck Fat have amazing hand cut chips, cooked in – that’s right you guessed it, duck fat!
+Just a couple of doors down from Eventide, Duck Fat has amazing hand-cut chips, cooked in – that’s right you guessed it, duck fat!

 One of the most photographed lighthouses in the US, Portland Head is a great place to spend the morning or afternoon.

-There is of course the lighthouse, which has the bigger crowds, but also a great coastal trail for keen walkers and old remains of buildings that you can explore.
+There is also a great coastal trail for keen walkers and old remains of buildings that you can explore.

-This is only a 10min drive from Portland itself, and if you don’t have a car, you can Uber (unfortunately public transport options are very limited/ require long walks, which is not ideal if you’re short on time!)
+This is only a 10min drive from Portland itself, and if you don’t have a car, you can Uber (unfortunately public transport options are very limited)